Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Arizona and its opponents have combined to score more than 50 points in all four games this season.
+- Arizona has combined with its opponents to put up more than 48.5 points in all four games this season.

-- San Francisco and its opponents have combined to score more than 50 points in two games this season.
+- San Francisco's games have gone over 48.5 points in three of four chances this season.

-- The combined points per game average of the two teams, 61.8, is 11.8 points more than Sunday's over/under.
+- The two teams combine to score 61.8 points per game, 13.3 more than the over/under in this contest.

-- These two squads combine to surrender 46.8 points per game, 3.2 fewer than this contest's over/under.
+- This contest's over/under is 1.7 points greater than the 46.8 these two squads combine to surrender per game this season.

 Cardinals stats and trends